gajulaakanksha/Finance_PL_BOT/README.md

 3. **Retrieval-Augmented Generation**:
    - Implement a RAG model to retrieve relevant document chunks.
    - Use Groq's LLM to generate responses based on retrieved context.
-4. **Testing**:
-   - Test the model with financial queries such as:
-     - "What is the gross profit for Q3 2024?"
-     - "How do the net income and operating expenses compare for Q1 2024?"

-**Deliverables**:
-- A Colab notebook demonstrating the pipeline, including loading and preprocessing P&L data, embedding creation, and query-answering.
-- Example queries and corresponding responses showcasing the system's accuracy.

 ---